guessit-io/guessit/README.rst

       -h, --help            show this help message and exit

     Naming:
+      -c CONFIG, --config CONFIG
+                            Filepath to the configuration file.
+Configuration
+                            contains the same options as those command line options, but option names have "-" characters replaced with "_".
+If not defined, guessit tries to read a configuration default configuration file at
+                            ~/.guessit/options.(json|yml|yaml) and
+                            ~/.config/guessit/options.(json|yml|yaml).
+Set to
+                            "false" to disable default configuration file loading.
       -t TYPE, --type TYPE  The suggested file type: movie, episode.
 If undefined, type will be guessed.
       -n, --name-only       Parse files as name only, considering "/" and "\" like